-Recap #78: Nightmare Hall #3: Deadly Attraction by Diane Hoh by Dade
+Recap #78: Nightmare Hall #3: Deadly Attraction by Diane Hoh

 Summary: The night Robert Q and Darlene meet, the attraction is immediate.
 The Big Man on Campus uses all his charm to sweep Darlene off her feet – and then dumps her a few weeks later.
 After all, he’s just playing around.
 Poor Robert Q. He doesn’t realize that Darlene is playing for keeps.
 He may think it’s over.
 But he’s wrong.
 Dead wrong.